Cloudymap1e/Map1eUM.github.io/_pages/about.md

 Welcome to visit this website!

 I am currently a Computer Science student at UBC in third year.
 My primary interests lie in Machine learning/Computer Vision.
-I am also interested in computer security and database system.
+I am also interested in web development and automation.
+And I am curious and willing to learn and work in new areas.

-I also have a strong fundamental background in Mathematics and Physics, and am interested in Algorithms design and analysis and proof theory thanks to my intense training during high school gifted program.
+I also have a strong fundamental background in Mathematics and Physics, and am interested in Algorithms design and analysis and proof theory thanks to my intense training and interests in these areas.

-Currently, my new primary project is to create an algorithmic trading platform that can also incorporated automatically fetched news and fundamentals.
+Currently, my new primary ongoing project is to create an algorithmic trading platform that can also incorporated automatically fetched news and fundamentals.

-我想欣赏人类的心智荣耀， 想要在纷繁变换的世界多看一眼永恒不变的星辰大海
+I am looking for a co-op position in 2024 fall.